Ultimate light-shining-through-a-wall experiments to establish QCD axions as the dominant form of dark matter: Optimizing setups for QCD axion models

 \subsection{The low-mass region}

 For $\ma \to 0$, \cref{eq:generalF} goes to $0$ for even \ngr, and to $1/\ngr$ for odd \ngr.
 The optimal setup is thus $\ngr = 1$ and does not depend on the relative gap size~\rgap.
-Since the conversion probability in \cref{eq:p_agamma} is proportional to $L^2$, it is optimal to chain many magnets of length $\ell$ with their $B$-fields aligned in the same direction.
+Since the conversion probability in \cref{eq:p_agamma} is proportional to $L^2$, it is optimal to chain many magnets of length $\ell$ with their $B$~fields aligned in the same direction.
 We refer to this as the ``fully-aligned'' setup.

 The argument above ignores the clipping losses in \cref{eq:boost}, which effectively limit the total length of the LSW setup.
-The balance between a longer setup and the clipping losses results in an optimal length \zopt~\cite{1009.4875}, which generally needs to be computed numerically (see Appendix~\ref{sec:optics} for more details).
-For instance, for $\beta_0 = \num{e5}$, the approximate optimal length of the production (or regeneration) part of the experiment is
+The balance between longer setups and clipping losses results in an optimal length \zopt, which generally needs to be computed numerically~\cite{1009.4875} (see Appendix~\ref{sec:optics} for more details).
+An approximate value for \zopt for the production (or regeneration) part of the experiment can however be obtained following Ref.~\cite[Eq.~(33)]{1009.4875}.
+For instance, for $\beta_0 = \num{e5}$, one finds that

 where $\lambda$ is the laser wavelength and $a$ the aperture diameter of the magnet.
 Since \zopt refers to the length of only one part of the experiment, the total length of a symmetric setup would be $2 \times \zopt$.